GoogleCloudPlatform/solution-acceleration-toolkit/RELEASING.md

 1. Follow the workflow on the
    [Actions page](https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite/actions).

+1. Binaries releases will also auto-generate a simple changelog from the commits made since the previous tag.
+   Look at the new release in GitHub and edit this changelog if required, as some PRs are not important and including them in the notes adds clutter and can confuse users.

 ## Manual releases

 If automation is not available, releases can be made manually.
 Follow the steps above to create and push a tag,